-Canon Theologian Kelly Brown Douglas, Dean of Episcopal Divinity School at Union Theological Seminary, hosted writer, speaker and activist Lisa Sharon Harper.
+Canon Theologian Kelly Brown Douglas, Dean of Episcopal Divinity School at Union Theological Seminary, hosts writer, speaker and activist Lisa Sharon Harper.
 Harper served as Sojourners Chief Church Engagement Officer, where she is currently a columnist.
-She is the author of several books, including The Very Good Gospel: How Everything Wrong can be Made Right, and the founder and president of FreedomRoad.us, a consulting group dedicated to shrinking the narrative gap in our nation by designing forums and experiences that bring common understanding, common commitment and common action.
+She is the author of several books, including The Very Good Gospel: How Everything Wrong can be Made Right.

 Dean Hollerith hosts bestselling author Philip Yancey, author of Where Is God When It Hurts, Disappointment with God, and The Question That Never Goes Away.
 Yancey brought his wisdom and experience to an online audience, expanding on thoughts he shared in his most recent blog, Living in Plague Times.